 The Foundation of Goodness has worked extensively following the 2004 tsunami that devastated the lives of thousands of Sri Lankans to develop a one-of-a-kind holistic rural community development model which today delivers a wide range of programmes to over 28,000 beneficiaries annually from 300+ villages in the South, North and East of Sri Lanka, free of charge, via our 10 empowerment divisions which include Arts & Multimedia, Children, Enterprise & Empowerment, Environment, Housing, Dental, Medical & Psycho-social support, Scholarships, Sports Development & Management, Sustainable Income Generation, Village Heartbeat Empowerment Project, Village Welfare & Development and Volunteer Management.

 The Foundation of Goodness has also branched out to offer its key courses and resources to distant rural villages via Village Heartbeat Empowerment Centres.
 These centres strive to empower disadvantaged communities so that they may have equal opportunities to excel in life.
-As the nerve centre of the village, the Village Heartbeat concept works to give under privileged villagers access to skills that will enable then to develop to their full potential and offer courses in areas such as IT, children’s educational classes, women’s empowerment, life values and life skills development.
-The Foundation of Goodness has already established 9 Village Heartbeat Empowerment Centres in the South, Southeast, North and East of the island, with plans currently underway to construct more Centres.
+As the nerve centre of the village, the Village Heartbeat concept works to give underprivileged villagers access to skills that will enable them to develop to their full potential and offers courses in areas such as IT, children’s education, women’s empowerment, vocational training, life values and life skills development.
+The Foundation of Goodness has already established 10 Village Heartbeat Empowerment Centres in the South, Southeast, North and East of the island, with plans currently underway to construct more Centres.

 The Foundation of Goodness adheres to the highest standards of financial accountability and reporting.
 Annual audits are conducted by a firm of Chartered Accountants.